Test Optional FAQ

 What about homeschooled students?

-Homeschooled students and students who attend high schools that do not assign grades may still apply test-optional if you have completed at least 6 credit hours of college coursework (100 level or higher academic courses) from an accredited college and received a grade of C or better.
+Homeschooled students and students who attend high schools that do not assign grades may still apply test-optional with a transcript showing scores equivalent to a 2.3 or higher and an essay.

 How will it affect my financial aid offer?